Supercars.com's Stefan Bartholomaeus takes a look at the biggest talking points from the Winton SuperSprint.

 What shone through on Sunday was the race craft of Shane van Gisbergen, who pulled a critical move on McLaughlin early before out-foxing both Jamie Whincup and Fabian Coulthard at the end.

 While Prodrive again showed that it will be a factor throughout the season with flashes of speed across three cars, its inconsistency makes a four-way title fight look increasingly inevitable.
+Flat-out

 After two weekends where nursing tyres was the order of the day, the low-degradation nature of the current Winton surface made for some terrific racing.